 So after an hour of concentration and a late lunch, he and Gaara began talking about the differences in their demons.
 Gaara told him about the sand form of his mother that he'd spoken to so many times and Naruto told him about the basement room he'd woken up in, when he first spoke to the Kyuubi.

-The blond Chunin did eventually spend some time dealing with the politics of the village.
+The blonde chuunin did eventually spend some time dealing with the politics of the village.
 He had been summoned to evaluate his opinion on Gaara's stability.
 And after giving his testimony he stayed in the meeting at the bribery of the mission leader.
-And he even managed to stay wake for some of it.
-No wonder Kurenai had warned him to stay out of it.
+And he even managed to stay awake for some of it.
+No wonder Kurenai-sensei had warned him to stay out of it.
 He had thought it would be useful for a Hokage.
 And the promise of another discussion over using his tenant's chakra was enticing.
 But they were debating trade prices and it was impossible to stay awake for.

-Unknown to him a man had been watching him sleep and his eyes seem to be awake for the first time in years, he remembered his mother's death in the war, he also remembered the year of training he'd gone through to survive.
-Those skills hadn't vanished; they had simply lost their focus as the year pasted.
-No he stood his proud and angry self, as he recognized the child of the one who had taken his mothers life along with so many others.
-He would kill the bastard child.
-And he would use the demon child to do it.
+Unknown to the Genin a man had been watching him sleep and his eyes seem to be awake for the first time in years, he remembered his mother's death in the war, he also remembered that year of training he'd gone through to survive.
+Those skills hadn't vanished; they had simply lost their focus as the years past.
+No he stood his proud and angry self, as he recognized the child of the one who had taken his mother's life along with so many others.
+He would kill the bastard's child.
+And he would use the sand-demon child to do it.

 The lecture and discussions continued on into the night, and eventually shifted to the promised talk about using one's demon chakra.
 Gaara was already used to drawing out his demons chakra, but didn't want to risk letting the demon take over again by doing so.
 And Naruto was told about how to enter the seal as he had in the exams.
 It could be done in several ways, injury, fear of death, and meditation in the top.
 And so Naruto decided he would try calling up some of the Kyuubi's chakra the next day.

 A small dot appeared in view and drew closer quickly.
 Shino reached a finger out for the kikaichu to perch.
-He had needed to stay informed on his teammates' locations, but when Naruto had decided to try using his other chakra he decided it was almost certainly a bad concept to have his allies near the vicinity of that particular training ground.
+He had needed to stay informed on his teammates' locations, but when Naruto had decided to try using his other chakra, the Aburame was forced to revise that need.
+It was almost certainly a bad concept to have his allies near the vicinity of that particular training ground.